cerebris/jsonapi-resources/README.md

 end
 ```

-This way all DateTime values will be formatted to display in the specified timezone.
+This way all DateTime values will be formatted to display in the UTC timezone.

 #### Key Format